Doctor Strange's Book of Names

 Enitharmon The Weaver

-An extradimensional being with the great sewing ability required to repair The Cloak of Levitation.
+An extradimensional magickal being with the great sewing ability required to repair The Cloak of Levitation.
 Former mentor to Rintrah.

 Eternity